Resomation is an alternative to cremation and burial which offers a number environmental benefits including:

 The price will be determined by the equipment operator (Resomation Ltd does not operate the equipment but supplies it to industry operators).
 Similarly to cremation this will vary from country to country and will depend upon how widely the process is adopted.
 So far it seems the process is very similar in pricing.

 The process needs to be legal in each country before it can take place.
-In the UK we have approached the UK government and Scottish Parliament and we are awaiting the outcome of those.

-Elsewhere across the globe this is a work in progress.
 For those of you who feel strongly committed to Resomation we would encourage you to contact the relevant authorities in your region to apply pressure to make it an available choice.